Lucy Sheen: Career

 Sheen's first professional acting credit was in a leading role in Ping Pong (1986).
 The film was one of the first Chinese British films, and the first to be filmed on location in London's Chinatown.
 She works as a professional actor, appearing on stage, and on TV shows such as Casualty, Call the Midwife, and Eastenders.

 Sheen has been outspoken about her cultural identity and stereotyping of East Asians in the arts.
 She wrote a feature in the 2018 book Foreign Goods: A Selection of Writings by British East Asian Artists, edited by Jingan Young.
 She was one of the founding members of BEATS (British East Asians working in Theatre and Screen) along with Jennifer Lim and Daniel York Loh, a group dedicated to the advancement of representation for British Asian actors.
 To encompass different heritages and cultures, the group embraced a pan-Asian identity.
 The organisation was originally formed under the name British East Asian Artists (BEAA) in the wake of a casting controversy in 2012–2013 by the Royal Shakespeare Company's production of The Orphan of Zhao.
 In 2019 the group objected to the lack of East Asian writers on the children's sitcom Living with the Lams, with Sheen joining over 100 other industry professionals in signing a letter to the BBC protesting the conditions of the show's production.
+For the term 2025–2027, she was elected to the Equity trade union's Race and Equality Committee.

 In 2020, Sheen wrote the titular drama in an online theatre project entitled WeRNotVirus, a series directed Jennifer Tang and Anthony Lau in response to the rise in racism during the COVID-19 pandemic.
 A review in The Guardian gave the whole project three stars out of five, referring to Sheen's piece as the "most rousing" of the short plays.